aertslab/pySCENIC/README.rst

     cd pySCENIC/
     pip install .

+**pySCENIC containers** are also available for download and immediate use.
+In this case, no compiling or installation is required, provided either Docker or Singularity software is installed on the user's system.
+Images are available from both `Docker Hub`_ and `Singularity Hub`_.
+Usage of the containers is shown below (`Docker and Singularity Images`_).

 To successfully use this pipeline you also need **auxilliary datasets**:

 1. *Databases ranking the whole genome* of your species of interest based on regulatory features (i.e. transcription factors).
 Ranking databases are typically stored in the feather_ format and can be downloaded from cisTargetDBs_.